-The course Concepts and approaches in metabolic phenotyping, anti-obesity targeting and nephrological research will present the complex gene-environment interactions in obesity and the challenges in the field of 'phenotyping': What to phenotype?
+The course Concepts and approaches in metabolic phenotyping, anti-obesity targeting and hypoxia research will present the complex gene-environment interactions in obesity and the challenges in the field of 'phenotyping': What to phenotype?
 How to phenotype?
 When to phenotype?
 These fundamental questions will be addressed in this course with particular emphasis on recent advances and emerging concepts about phenotyping for early metabolic predictors of obesity in view of developing effective strategies for both the prevention and treatment of obesity and associated cardiometabolic risks.
-In addition, the theory and practice of nephrological methods and techniques in cell biology and specific animal (disease) models will be presented.
+In addition, the theory and practice of hypoxia research methods and techniques in cell biology and specific animal (disease) models will be presented.

-The Research-related meetings in cardiovascular and metabolic health will be organized either by our cluster or in collaboration with other universities.
+The Joint research group meetings of Dept EMC (Endocrinology, Metabolism and Cardiovascular System) will be organized either by our cluster or in collaboration with other universities.
 It is intended to make students familiar with current frontiers in cardiovascular and metabolic health research.
 The course is given by national and international experts working in this field.
 The students are required to write a short summary (about 2 pages) about the most relevant findings related to their research field presented during the meeting or present their own work as a poster at the meeting.